AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-markdown-topic.md

 ### Content editing area

 The content editing area displays the Markdown source of your topic, where you make all content edits.
-In Side-by-side view, this area splits into two sections - Markdown source view on the left and Preview on the right.
+In the Side-by-side view, this area splits into two sections - Markdown source view on the left and Preview on the right.
 You can have multiple topics opened at the same time, which are displayed in their respective tabs.

 ### Source, Side-by-side, and Preview modes